Get the structure of a MySQL table in PHP (PDO).

 }

-1. We defined our MySQL connection details.
+1. We defined our MySQL connection details at the top of the PHP script.

 2. We connected to MySQL using the PDO object.

-• Field: The name of the field / column.
+• Field: The name of the column.

 • Default: The column’s default value.